 So, we have shared the best Positive ways to discipline a toddler who hits.
 Although teaching your kids good conduct is important but teaching that at the right time is more important.
 If you are teaching your kid good manners but nothing seems to be working.
 Then probably you need to look over your methods of teaching.
-How you teach them is as important as what you teach them.
+For this you can also see our guide ways to teach disciple to 2-5 years old.
 By following these Effective toddler discipline methods you will find a gradually changing behavior in your toddler.

 Teach them the lesson with affection when they are calm and ready to listen.
 As mister roger says: